kjleitz/games-bookstore/README.md

 Stories:

 - newly played stories are saved to disk automatically as they progress
-  - they are accompanied by their JSON inventory, journal, damage, map, and contacts data (this list is not exhaustive)
+  - they are accompanied by their JSON inventory, journal, damage/vitals, map, and contacts data (this list is not exhaustive)
 - you can select which saved story you want to continue from a menu screen
 - to start a new story, you can start from a list of interesting and varied adventure prompts, each of which can be clicked to start that adventure